Hamurabbi/TF-Genotypes/README.md

 ## Overview

 This script can be used to obtain a latent representation & reconstructions of genotype data in EIGENSTRAT format encoding 0,1 or 2 denoting the SNP loci.
+The key is to onehot encode the SNP loci and then flatten the input into a 3 x number_of_features vector before parsing it to the first hidden layer.
+The script provides the latent space means which can be thought of as a dimensionality reduction method as an alternative to classical methods such as PCA/t-SNE ect.

 The script has the following arguments:

 - ```--i ```: (required) path to csv file
 - ```--n_feat ```: (required) number of features (SNP loci)